 Bats like a sunny location where the box receives six to eight hours of direct sunlight.
 Direct sunlight is especially critical in colder climates where the sunlight is needed to stay warm.
 Thus, avoid hanging the bat house on a tree where it will be shaded or the north side of a house or garage.
 The east or south sides of structures are the best.

-The best place to hang a bat box is on a pole (in moderate or tropical climates) or on the side of a structure.
+The best place to hang a bat box is on a pole (in moderate or tropical climates only) or on the side of a structure.
 Trees typically provide too much shade, and the branches can inhibit flight, making them a less appealing location.

 Mount the house at least 12 to 20 feet up in the air.
 The bat colony needs to be able to drop out of the box when they exit, so vegetation and other obstructions would block their flight.
 Also, bats fear owls and climbing predators, so hang your bat shelter at least 20 feet away from trees whenever possible.